b33k33p3r/servercert/docs/BR.md

 ### 4.9.5 Time within which CA must process the revocation request

 Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
+A Certificate Problem Report is considered "actionable" if it includes:
+- either certificate serial number or hashes of at least one certificate affected by issue subject of the Certificate Problem Report, and
+- a description of how the certificate(s) in question violates these requirements or a CAs own policies.

-After reviewing the facts and circumstances, the CA SHALL work with the Subscriber and any entity reporting the Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
-The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
+After reviewing the facts and circumstances, the CA SHALL work with the Subscriber and any entity reporting an actionable Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate(s).
+The period from receipt of the actionable Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
 The date selected by the CA SHOULD consider the following criteria:

 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
 2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
 3. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
 4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and
 5. Relevant legislation.

+Unless the CA corroborates evidence that affirmatively concludes revocation is not required, the CA MUST proceed with revocation and in doing so MUST NOT exceed the revocation time frames set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).

 ### 4.9.6 Revocation checking requirement for relying parties